Is Princess Diana’s Secret Lover, James Hewitt, Prince Harry’s Real Father?

 One of the quality times the pair spent was enjoying long walks along the beach or a mall.
 What a sweet couple!

 After 15 years of marriage, Diana and Charles divorced in 1996.
 The late Princess Diana and her boyfriend Dod Fayed died in 1997 when their car crashed in a road tunnel in Paris.
-Henri Paul, the driver was later found to have been drunk while driving at that time.
+Henri Paul, the driver, was later found to have been drunk while driving at that time.

 [Featured Image by Hulton Archive/Getty Images]